-During the effective period of this permit, the permittee is authorized to discharge pollutants from outfall 001, as specified herein, to Old Fish Creek Channel, within the limits and subject to conditions set forth herein.
-This permit only authorizes the discharge of those pollutants resulting from non-contact, non-process, groundwater from mine dewatering wells.
+During the effective period of this permit, the Permittee is authorized to discharge pollutants from the outfalls specified herein to Sherman Creek and East Fork Slate Creek, within the limits and subject to conditions set forth herein.
+This permit only authorizes the discharge of those pollutants resulting from facility processes, waste streams, and operations clearly identified in the permit application process.

-1.2 Effluent Limits and Monitoring - Outfall 001 into Fish Creek
+1.2 Effluent Limits and Monitoring-Outfall 001

-The permittee must limit and monitor discharges from outfall 001 as specified in Table 2.
-All values represent maximum effluent limits unless otherwise indicated.
-The permittee must comply with effluent limits in the table at all times unless otherwise indicated.
+1.2.1 The Permittee must limit and monitor discharges from Outfall 001 as specified in Table 2.
+Limits represent maximum effluent values, unless otherwise indicated.
+The Permittee must comply with effluent limits in the table at all times, unless otherwise indicated, regardless of monitoring frequency or reporting required by other provisions of this permit.